 The illustration shows the float lock handle on the right side of the header.
 The float lock handle on the left side of the header is the opposite.

 Figure 3.41: Float Lock Handle

-Detaching Header from Case IH Combine
+Detaching Header from New Holland CR or CX Combine

 The header will need to be physically disconnected from the combine, and the hydraulic and electrical connections will need to be removed.